lokka30/lokka30/README.md

 # Hi!

 I'm Lachlan, an Australian student studying cyber-security and computer science.
-I write and contribute to various [libre][6] software projects, striving to create a series of high quality projects that respect your freedoms as a software user.
+I write and contribute to various [libre][6] software projects, striving to create a series of high quality projects that assert your user freedoms thanks to licenses such as the [GPL][8].
 As you may tell from the repositories I've uploaded, I write a good proportion of my software in Java :wink:.
 I'm gradually learning various other programming languages so that I am able to convert more of my ideas into reality.

 <br /><br /><br />